anastasiadoulab/machaon/README.md

 'overridePDBID': Override the reference PDBID for Uniprot ID retrieval (for renamed reference PDB files, e.g. 6VXX_processed.pdb)
-'referenceChainID': Choose the chain of the reference PDB 'referenceGeneID': Provide the gene id (Entrez) of the reference PDB 'referenceSequenceLength':  Provide the protein sequence length of the reference protein 'comparisonMode':  Choose 'whole', 'domain' or 'segment' 'alignmentLevel': Choose 'primary', 'secondary', 'mixed', 'hydrophobicity'.
+'referenceChainID': Choose the chain of the reference PDB 'referenceGeneID': Provide the gene id (Entrez) of the reference PDB 'comparisonMode':  Choose 'whole', 'domain' or 'segment' 'alignmentLevel': Choose 'primary', 'secondary', 'mixed', 'hydrophobicity'.
 Default is 'mixed'.
 (Only from segment scans) 'pdbDatasetPath': Relative path for PDB data folder